Killing of Alvin Cole: Killing

 Black Wauwatosa officer Joseph Mensah shot 17-year-old Cole outside Mayfair Mall on February 2 after police responded to a call of a reported disturbance at the shopping center.
 Police said Cole fled from the scene carrying a stolen 9 mm handgun.
 They cited squad car audio evidence, along with testimony from Mensah and two police officers, that Cole had fired a shot at the police while fleeing and refused commands from the officers to drop the gun.
 It was determined that Mensah fired his weapon five times.

 Cole was the third person Mensah had fatally shot in the five years since he became a police officer, and his death sparked protests in Wauwatosa.
 Mensah is the only officer who has shot and killed anyone since 2010 in Wauwatosa, Wisconsin.
 The teenager's death sparked protests throughout the summer in Wauwatosa, Wisconsin, a city located west of Milwaukee.

 Cole's family is being represented by the prominent attorney Kimberley Motley.
 Motley is also representing the families of the two other men shot and killed by Mensah: 25-year-old Jay Anderson Jr. on June 23, 2016; and 29-year-old Antonio Gonzales on July 16, 2015.
+The lawsuits were consolidated in September 2022, but a judge dismissed the claims related to Anderson and Gonzales on March 14, 2024.